 Croatia has soared in popularity as a travel destination because of its Mediterranean location, cultural heritage, mild climate, diverse landscape, and natural wonders.
 It's also a cheaper place to visit than many western European countries.

-Island hopping is one of the best ways to experience the many attractions of the area - one ideal combination for an active holiday here would be to cycle the biking routes on Korčula island, explore the Pelješac hiking routes with the most beautiful panoramic views and trek the Mljet National Park hiking trails on Croatia's greenest island.
+A Croatia island hopping holiday is one of the best ways to experience the many attractions of the area - one ideal combination for an active visit here would be to cycle the biking routes on Korčula island, explore the Pelješac hiking routes with the most beautiful panoramic views, view the night sky from Lastovo and trek the Mljet National Park hiking trails on Croatia's greenest island.

 lumbarda-croatia